aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 ![DMS](images/dms.png)
 ___

-## Task 1 - Create DMS Replication Instance
+## Task 1 - Create a DMS Replication Instance

 1. Go to the [AWS DMS console](https://console.aws.amazon.com/dms/v2/) and click on Replication Instances on the left-hand menu.
 This will launch the **Replication instance** screen in the Database Migration Service.
 2. Click on the **Create replication instance** button on the top right side.